ufal/npfl138/tasks/cags_segmentation.md

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl138/2526-summer#competitions).
-Everyone who submits a solution achieving at least _87%_ test set IoU gets 4 points; the remaining 5 bonus points are distributed depending on relative ordering of your solutions.
+Everyone who submits a solution achieving at least _87%_ test set IoU gets 4 points; the remaining 5 bonus points are distributed depending on the relative ordering of your solutions.

 You may want to start with the